 “People add weights in the hopes that they’ll get used to training with a heavier mass so that their body starts performing a higher level and stays there once they remove the weights,” says sports medicine doctor Christopher Hicks, MD.
-Some research suggests running while wearing weights on your wrists or ankles can increase your exertion, heart rate, and calories burned.
+Some research suggests walking or running while wearing weights on your wrists or ankles can increase your exertion, heart rate, and calories burned.
 But Hicks cautions that the extra weight can put an unwelcome strain on your muscles, joints, and tendons, setting the stage for injury or chronic pain.

 Running is probably intense enough, to begin with.
 “Be cautious when using weights while running,” says physical therapist Jeremy Adelman, PT, DPT.
 “It’s already a high-impact sport.
 You’re taking thousands of steps, and your full body weight is transmitting that force through all your bones and joints.
 To then add weight could increase that impact, compromise your form, and put you at risk for stress fractures and other injuries.”

 Keep reading to hear what else these experts have to say about running with weights: the risks, the benefits, and alternative ways to up your running game.